-Alfredo pasta tastes great although as you know, traditionally it is loaded with dairy so can leave you feeling very lethargic, and it’s certainly not for the animals.
+Alfredo pasta tastes great although as you know, traditionally it’s loaded with dairy so can leave you feeling very lethargic.

 Soaked cashews are a favorite dairy replacement.
 Soak them overnight and then blend with some water for a great sauce.